yetanotherco/aligned_layer/docs/guides/5_setup_aligned.md

 If you are using the default config, you can access the metrics on `http://localhost:9091/metrics`.

-To run Prometheus and Grafana just run:
+To run Prometheus and Grafana, run:

 ```bash
 make run_metrics